Polycrisis: Systemic crisis

+Geopolitical crisis

+Since the 2020s, the planet is currently undergoing a period of global instability defined by the simultaneous collapse of the post–Cold War rules-based international order and the emergence of high intensity, interconnected regional wars. from Russo-Ukrainian war to the current multi-front military escalations in 2026, the era is characterized by the widespread marginalization of international law, the rise of decapitation strikes as a standard military doctrine, and the fracture of the global economy into competing geopolitical blocs, a period in which multiple, distinct global crises occur simultaneously in ways that amplify their severity and complexity.
+With the assassination of Ali Khamenei, the Supreme Leader of Iran, during joint U.S.-Israeli airstrikes in Tehran, making it the first death of a world leader during this era.

+According to the political scientist Kristijan Kotarski, writing for European Liberal Forum's publication Future Europe Journal: "It seems that the proper way to characterise the events of the last few years is the age of polycrisis and permacrisis.
+Multiple crises are unfolding before our eyes simultaneously, such as the COVID-19 pandemic, Russia's brutal onslaught on Ukraine, the cost of living crisis, climate change, natural catastrophes, and the appearance of new disruptive technologies, to name just a few.
+There appears to be no end in sight to the extended period of insecurity and instability through which we are living."

 Responses and criticism

 Some scholars argue that the concept of polycrisis, while useful, often reflects a Eurocentric view and overlooks how countries in the global South have long faced overlapping crises shaped by colonial histories and global inequalities.

 Critics of the polycrisis narrative argue that it can lead to fatalism and inaction, suggesting instead a focus on practical, incremental changes that can build resilience and adaptability.

 Various thought leaders and figureheads in the technology space have aligned themselves with effective accelerationism and have forcefully critiqued concepts related to the polycrisis, arguing that the way to solve most, if not all, of the problems facing humanity is through further economic growth and the acceleration of tech development and deployment.
 In 2023, venture capitalist and tech magnate Marc Andreessen published the Techno-Optimist Manifesto, arguing that technology is what creates wealth and happiness.

-Our enemies are not bad people – but rather bad ideas.
+Our enemies are not bad people—but rather bad ideas.

-Our present society has been subjected to a mass demoralization campaign for six decades – against technology and against life – under varying names like “existential risk”, “sustainability”, “ESG”, “Sustainable Development Goals”, “social responsibility”, “stakeholder capitalism”, “Precautionary Principle”, “trust and safety”, “tech ethics”, “risk management”, “de-growth”, “the limits of growth”.
+Our present society has been subjected to a mass demoralization campaign for six decades—against technology and against life—under varying names like "existential risk", "sustainability", "ESG", "Sustainable Development Goals", "social responsibility", "stakeholder capitalism", "Precautionary Principle", "trust and safety", "tech ethics", "risk management", "de-growth", "the limits of growth".

 — Marc Andreessen, Techno-Optimist Manifesto, 2023.

 Various scholars have proposed different frameworks for understanding and responding to the polycrisis.
 Some advocate for a radical rethinking of modernity and a transition towards more sustainable and equitable ways of living.
 This includes adopting ecological wisdom from Indigenous cultures, reimagining economic systems, and embracing a deeper connection with the natural world.